UnionInternationalCheminsdeFer/OSDM/index.md

 The OSDM Model is split between roles participants can take:

-- **Fare Provider** – defining the fare and combination rules and providing them to allocators offline or online.
+- **Fare Provider** – defining the fare and combination rules and providing them to distributors offline or online.
-- **Allocator** – combining fares, defining after sales rules within the frames set by the fare provider, providing combined offers and managing the booking transaction, managing the ticket security (barcode, control processes), managing compensations processes, managing the stock control process.
+- **Distributor** – combining fares, defining after sales rules within the frames set by the fare provider, providing combined offers and managing the booking transaction, managing the ticket security (barcode, control processes), managing compensations processes, managing the stock control process.
-- **Distributor** – selling tickets from one or more allocators to the customer.
+- **Retailer** – selling tickets from one or more distributors to the customer.
-  Selecting the allocators and joining multiple independent bookings.
+  Selecting the distributors and joining multiple independent bookings.

 A railway or a system provider can support more than one role.